-K16.11.1 After designated staff from the Repository Team and the Officer to the Award Board have verified that the final version of the thesis or collection of published works parts a. and b. has been deposited on the UWE Research Repository in accordance with University requirements the Research Degrees Award Board will approve the production of the certificate and certificate of credit by Academic Services.
-Awards will be conferred at the next faculty awards ceremony.
-The University will not confer the award, nor may the candidate attend an awards ceremony or adopt the doctoral title until the final deposition of the thesis has been made appropriately.
+K16.11.1 After designated staff from the Repository Team and the Officer to the Award Board have verified that the final version of the thesis or collection of published works (commentary and bibliography). has been deposited on the UWE Research Repository in accordance with University requirements, the Research Degrees Award Board will approve the production of the Certificate and Certificate of Credit by Academic Services.
+The University will not confer the award, nor may the candidate attend an award ceremony or adopt the doctoral title until the final deposition of the thesis has been made appropriately.